LambdaSharp/LambdaRobots/ReadMe.md

 > TODO:
 > * move `client` folder under `src/Server`
-> * allow game to continue when there is only 1 bot
 > * publish `LambdaRobots.Server` to `lambdasharp`
 > * move state-machine.json into `Includes` folder